 From the moment Shamilla started her nursing course she knew that wanted to work in emergency medicine.
 As part of her course, Shamilla was excited to do her practical work with us and since then hasn’t left!
 “I was lucky enough to get an opportunity to do my nursing prac at Perth Vet Emergency which then turned into a job”, she explains.

-During her time with us, Shamilla has seen many memorable cases, but one is close to her heart.
-A little Dachshund with a severe case of anaphylaxis when the team needed to perform CPR and ventilation, and whose quick recover just blew everyone away and always had her tail wagging!
+During her time with us, Shamilla has seen many memorable cases, but there is one close to her heart.
+A little Dachshund with a severe case of anaphylaxis that the team needed to perform CPR and ventilation.
+But the little pup’s quick recovery just blew everyone away and always had her tail wagging!

-If you can’t see Shamilla in the hospital, you will most likely find her taking her pup to her local dog park or down by the river where her pup will sit for hours watching the waves.
+If you don’t see Shamilla Gebru in the hospital, you will most likely find her with her pup.
+They often spend time at their local dog park or down by the river.
 Shamilla also spends her free time with family and friends, as well as doing aerial classes.